I enjoy educating others about film history and the early years of cinema.

 The other short, Women’s Styles, also begins with Pa reading a fashion magazine, this time voicing his disapproval at the dresses that are currently in style.
 He looks up and is appalled to see his daughter wearing such a dress.
 He checks on the housekeeper and sees that she’s wearing a similar dress.
 He seeks out Ma, hoping she can talk some sense into them, only to find her dressed the same way.

-10. The Dreamy Dud series (1915-1920)
+10. The Dreamy Dud Series (1915–1920)

 Dreamy Dud was a character created by animator and comic strip artist Wallace Carlson.
 His first film, which has since been lost, was Joe Boko Breaking Into the Big League (1914).
-This film caught the attention of Essanay Film Manufacturing Company, who allowed him to create the Dreamy Dud series.
+This film caught the attention of Essanay Film Manufacturing Company, which allowed him to create the Dreamy Dud series.

 Dud is a little boy with an active imagination who gets into mischief, then learns an important lesson at the end of each cartoon.
 In Dreamy Dud.
 He Resolves Not to Smoke (1915), he steals a man’s pipe because he’s fascinated with smoking.
 Unfortunately, the smoke from the pipe turns into a ghost.